elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/1-data-and-repository-discovery.md

 The lesson plan is framed around two core philosophies:

-1. **The Right to Science:** As stated in Article 27 of the Universal Declaration of Human Rights, "Everyone has the right to... share in scientific advancement and its benefits."
+**1.0  The Right to Science:** As stated in Article 27 of the Universal Declaration of Human Rights, "Everyone has the right to... share in scientific advancement and its benefits."

-2. **The Access Spectrum:** The European Commission’s guiding principle, *"as open as possible, as closed as necessary,"* which governs how we balance data discovery and public benefit with ethical, legal, and commercial boundaries.
+**2.0 The Access Spectrum:** The European Commission’s guiding principle, *"as open as possible, as closed as necessary,"* which governs how we balance data discovery and public benefit with ethical, legal, and commercial boundaries.

 ***